nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <br>

 ### Use cases
-(For all use cases below, the System is the `nufash` and the Actor is the `user`, unless specified otherwise)
+(For all use cases below, the System is the `NuFash` and the Actor is the `user`, unless specified otherwise)

 **Use case: Add a clothing item**

 **MSS**

 1. User requests to add a clothing item with specified attributes
-2. nufash adds the specified clothing item to list of existing clothing items
+2. NuFash adds the specified clothing item to list of existing clothing items

    Use case ends.

 **Extensions**
 * 1a.
 The specified attributes are in an invalid format.
-    * 1a1. nufash shows an error message with the valid format.
+    * 1a1.
+NuFash shows an error message with the valid format.

     * 1a2.
 User enters new data.